30 Types of Beetles in Wisconsin

 In addition, these types of beetles in Wisconsin are known for their loud clicking sound, which is made when the males try to attract a mate.

-The Burying Beetle is a beneficial species as it helps to keep rodent and animal populations in check by burying dead carcasses.
+The Burying Beetle is a beneficial species that helps to control rodent and animal populations by burying dead carcasses.

 Although not very common, these types of beetles can still be found in Wisconsin and are an important part of the local ecosystem.